War in the Park

-Glue Stick followed the helper out of Adventureland, or at least he thought he was following him.
-He couldn't see him.
+Glue Stick followed the helper out of Adventureland, or at least he thought it was following him.
+He couldn't see it.
 He was sweating and looking around frantically.
-Never before had he been so nervous.
+Never had he been so nervous.

-A squeak directed his attention to Frontierland and the horse followed it.
-It wasn't long before he saw an armored truck parked outside a funny shaped rock formation.
+A squeak directed his attention to Frontierland, and he followed it.
+It wasn't long before he saw an armored truck parked outside a funny-shaped rock formation.

 The soldiers turned to look at him.

-"Dang, I never thought I would see one.
-It's true after all!" one of them gasped.
+"Dang, I never thought I would see a toon with my own eyes.
+It's true, after all!" one of them gasped.

 Another one didn't look so amused.
 "Follow your orders.
 Don't let it escape alive."

-The first soldier pointed his rifle at Glue Stick and with a loud bang a window shattered behind him.
+The first soldier pointed his rifle at Glue Stick, and a window shattered behind him with a loud bang.

 The helper squeaked in agreement.
-The horse had almost forgotten it was with him.
+Glue Stick had almost forgotten it was with him.

-"Well do you have any bright ideas?"
+"Well, do you have any bright ideas?"
 The helper's lightbulb head flickered on and off.
-"Ha ha that's very funny."
-He replied sarcastically.
-"There has to be a back door we can sneak through or something."
-He sprinted to the stage and accidentally knocked an oddly positioned can of gold paint off of a nearby table, getting it all over his foot.
+"Ha-ha, that's very funny," he said sarcastically.
+"There has to be a backdoor we can sneak through or something."
+He sprinted to the stage and accidentally knocked a can of gold paint off of a nearby table, getting paint all over his foot.

-The helper jumped on his other foot, causing pain and convincing him to keep moving.
+The helper jumped on his other foot, causing pain, and convinced him to keep moving.
 Glue Stick ran through the curtain, followed some halls, and found an exit door where he could escape.